ilastik/ilastik/Readme.md

 [![Code style: black][black-img]][black-url]

 Leverage machine learning algorithms to easily segment, classify, track and count your cells or other experimental data.
-Most operations are interactive, even on large datasets: you just draw the labels and immediately see the result.
+Most operations are interactive, even when working with large datasets: you just draw the labels and immediately see the result.
 **No machine learning expertise required.**

 ![Screenshot][screenshot]